cj0424/Project360-Continuity-Agent/README.md

 This was built for long-running, multi-team projects — tested against a simulated SAP transformation using entirely fictional project data.

 Keeping decisions, commitments, and project records aligned is necessary, but much of the work is repetitive manual checking.
-Project managers and teams spend time cross-checking emails, meeting notes, documents, and tickets — work Project360 can complete in minutes so people can focus on decisions and delivery.
+Project managers and teams spend time cross-checking emails, meeting notes, documents, and jira tickets.
+An agent can handle that task in minutes, allowing people to focus on other important work and project delivery.

 ## What it does